 All the data is stored in the cloud, in a database shared between multiple tenants.

-The Tenants page is accessible from the left navigation bar' Admin option > Tenants menu item.
-The page displays all the relevant information about your tenants: name, list of enabled services, status, and action buttons for each tenant and service.
+The page displays all the relevant information about your tenants: name, list of enabled services, status, and includes options for managing each tenant and service.

-- Enabled - the tenant's services are active and they can be accessed by users.
+- Enabled - the tenant is active and can be accessed by users.

-- Unavailable - the tenant is unavailable for the moment.
+- Disabled - the tenant is not active and unavailable to users.

 If the tenant's status is Enabled, in the Tenants page, click on the desired service's name next to the tenant to access that service.
 For example, clicking the Orchestrator service next to a tenant opens the Orchestrator service in the same browser window.